-The County of Los Angeles Department of Public Health is implementing updated state policy which requires the closure of all indoor spaces in museums, galleries, zoos and aquariums to the public effective July 1, 2020 and extending through at least July 22, 2020, and until further notice.
+The County of Los Angeles Department of Public Health is implementing updated state policy which requires the closure of all indoor spaces in museums, galleries, botanical gardens, zoos, and aquariums to the public effective July 1, 2020 and extending until further notice.
 All outdoor areas of these establishments may continue to operate provided that they meet the conditions provided in this Checklist.
-The requirements below are specific to Museums, Galleries, Zoos and Aquariums by the Order of the State Public Health Officer.
-In addition to the conditions imposed on these specific venues by the Governor, these types of businesses must also be in compliance with the conditions laid out in this Checklist for Museums, Galleries, Zoos and Aquariums.
+The requirements below are specific to Museums, Galleries, Botanical Gardens, Zoos and Aquariums by the Order of the State Public Health Officer.
+In addition to the conditions imposed on these specific venues by the Governor, these types of businesses must also be in compliance with the conditions laid out in this Checklist for Museums, Galleries, Botanical Gardens, Zoos and Aquariums.